SonamRinzinGurung/Workout-Planner/README.md

 ## Fit Plan

-A simple app where you can create your own workout plan and exercises to keep track of which exercises you will be hitting for the day.
+A simple app where you can create your own workout plans.
+Allows drag and drop to freely customize your workout and exercise sequences as well.

 Live Site - [FitPlan](https://fitplan.onrender.com/)